PhilBoileau/UCB-poster-template/README.md

 # A UC Berkeley-Themed Poster Template

 This repository provides a UC Berkeley-themed LaTeX poster template.
-While the current setup caters to statisticians and related disciplines, modifications targeting other audiences are straightforward.
+While the current setup caters to statisticians, modifications targeting other audiences are straightforward.
 This template relies on the `tikzposter` package.
 For information on `tikzposter`, check out its [CTAN](https://ctan.org/pkg/tikzposter?lang=en) listing.